 After marrying a French count, Susana relocated to Europe.
 But she always missed Mexico and visited it frequently.

-Her great-grandson Prince Albert has been to Mexico several times too -perhaps visiting his many relatives that live there.
+Prince Albert has been to Mexico several times too -perhaps visiting his many relatives.

 So, did you have any inkling these celebrities were Mexican?